urodelagames/urodelagames.github.io/_posts/2023-01-21-designing-games-with-constraints.md

 ---
 layout: post
-title: Designing Games with Constraints
+title: How To Start Game Design - Designing Games with Constraints
 ---
 <br>